 The Return of W.W.
 Phelps

-In Episode 2 of the podcast, which you can listen to here on itunes and here on stitcher, i talk about how William Law -- the publisher of the Nauvoo Expositor -- was the latest in a long line of leaders of the early Mormon religion who left the church and started to fight against its founder, Joseph Smith.
+In Episode 2 of the podcast, which you can listen to here on itunes and here on stitcher, i talk about how William Law -- the publisher of the Nauvoo Expositor -- was the latest in a long line of leaders of the early Church of Jesus Christ of Latter-day Saints who left the church and started to fight against its founder, Joseph Smith.

 In Episode 2 I talk about two of those men who left and how they both came back to the church after leaving it, and fighting against Joseph.
 Those men were two members of the Quorum of the Twelve Apostles when they left -- Orson Hyde and Thomas Marsh.
 Orson Hyde came back in 6 months and Thomas Marsh came back -- I think 18 years later.

 Another leader of the religion that left and fought against Joseph was W.W.
 Phelps.